captionpoint/CaptionPoint-Server/public/will.md

 This nurse, this teeming womb of royal kings,
 ---
 ## BURBAGE: (as Richard II)
-Fear'd by their breed and famous by their birth,
+Fear’d by their breed and famous by their birth,
 ---
 ## BURBAGE: (as Lear)
 When we are born, we cry, that we are come